Scalable Krylov Subspace Methods for Generalized Mixed-Effects Models with Crossed Random Effects: Preliminaries on Generalized Mixed-Effects Models

 \subsection{Parameter estimation}

-For parameter estimation, the marginal likelihood $p(y|F,\theta,\xi)=\int p(y|\mu,\xi)p(b|\theta)db$ is typically maximized.
-However, for non-Gaussian likelihoods, there is usually no analytic expression for this marginal likelihood and an approximation has to be used.
-We choose the Laplace approximation since it is computationally efficient and converges asymptotically to the correct quantity.
-A Laplace approximation to the negative log-marginal likelihood $-\log(p(y|F,\theta,\xi))$ modulo constant terms is given by
+For parameter estimation, the marginal likelihood $p(y|\beta,\theta,\xi)=\int p(y|\mu,\xi)p(b|\theta)db$ is typically maximized.
+For non-Gaussian likelihoods, there is no analytic expression for this marginal likelihood and an approximation has to be used.
+We use the Laplace approximation since it is computationally efficient and widely used in popular GLMM software libraries such as \texttt{lme4} \citep{bates2015fitting} and \texttt{glmmTMB} \citep{glmmtmb_cite}.
+For the latter, we assume that the likelihood $p(y|\mu,\xi)$ is log-concave and two times continuously differentiable in $\mu$.
+A Laplace approximation to the negative log-marginal likelihood is given by (ignoring constant terms)

 where $\mu^* = F(X)+Zb^*$, $b^*=\argmax_{b}\log p(y|\mu,\xi) - \frac{1}{2} b^T\Sigma^{-1} b$ is the mode of $p(y|\mu,\xi)p(b|\theta)$, and $W\in\mathbb{R}^{n\times n}$ is diagonal with $W_{ii}=-\frac{\partial^2 \log p(y_i| \mu_i,\xi)}{\partial \mu_i^2}\Big|_{\mu=\mu^*}$.
-The mode $b^*$ is typically found with Newton's method \citep{williams2006gaussian}, and one iteration is given by
+The mode $b^*$ is typically found with Newton's method, and one iteration is given by